CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 There was plenty of traffic going south.
 Tires whined a steady song; horns tooted noisily.
 The lights ahead were like a long string of magic beads—presto, red! —presto, green!
 Cars turned in, turned out, an ever changing throng.

 But there were a few cars that didn’t change.
-An inconspicuous Chevy tailed the sedan for. a while and then dropped back.
+An inconspicuous Chevy tailed the sedan for a while and then dropped back.
 A Pontiac breezed along for a half mile.
 There were at least two Paragon cabs in the procession.
 And farther back, in constant touch with the changing trailers, rolled a glossy closed delivery wagon that belonged to the Blue Front Grocery Stores.

 Blue Front was a subsidiary of Continental Foodstuffs.
 The chairman of the Continental board was Hiram Vandaman Cutler, the international sports-man and polo player.
 Hiram Vandaman Cutler had another secret name that his wife and social acquaintances had never heard.
 He was Mr. Saturday in the Emergency Council for Crime Control.
 The truck was his—but there were no groceries in it.